Water Gardens

 Gambusia

 Found throughout the Southeast in ponds and canals, gambusia are commonly known as "mosquitofish."
-Small and unremarkable in appearance, gambusia are voracious feeders—a female can eat up to 200 mosquito larvae in one day.
-They are best used in small ponds with no other fish present.
+Small and unremarkable in appearance, gambusia are voracious feeders — a female can eat up to 200 mosquito larvae in one day.
+They are best used in small ponds with no other fish present and are incredibly easy to keep.
 With a freshwater fishing license, you can trap them yourself, or check to see if your local mosquito control district office provides them.

 Add a Bridge

-Bridges can be used in any garden, and are often found in Asian-themed gardens.
+Bridges can be used in any garden.
 They can provide a spot to view the landscape or to meditate on the water below.

 Many garden bridges are constructed of wood, metal, or concrete, though some are simply a large slab of stone.